-Set forth below is the business background of each of our executive officers:
+Set forth below is the business background of each of our executive officers.

 Steven J. Lund has served as Executive Chairman of our board of directors since May 2012.
 Mr. Lund previously served as Vice Chairman of our board of directors from September 2006 to May 2012, and as President and Chief Executive Officer, and as a member of our board of directors from 1996, when the we went public, until 2003.
 Mr. Lund was a founding stockholder of our company.
 Mr. Lund is a trustee of the Nu Skin Force for Good Foundation, a charitable organization established in 1996 by our company to help encourage and drive the philanthropic efforts of our company and its distributors and employees to enrich the lives of others.
 Mr. Lund worked as an attorney in private practice prior to joining our company as Vice President and General Counsel.
-He received a B.A. degree from Brigham Young University and a J.D. degree from Brigham Young University's J. Reuben Clark Law School.
+He received a B.A. degree from Brigham Young University's J. Reuben Clark Law School.